APPLY TO MESSIAH

 Serials (periodicals and continuations)

+No reimbursements are made for serials acquired through individual or departmental memberships in professional or other organizations.
 Titles received in print may also become available through online resources such as subscription databases.
 Library faculty will monitor online availability to determine when or if cancellation of print titles in favor of exclusive online access is appropriate.
 Stability of long-term access will be considered.
-In most cases, digital formats for new periodical subscriptions are preferred.

 Databases